Skip to content

 Why is there a delay when screen mirroring?

 Wireless mirroring introduces a noticeable delay during fast-paced games, even though video playback usually feels fine.
 To cut lag, close background apps, move closer to your router, and switch to 5 GHz.
-On our Galaxy S24 in the same room as the router, 5 GHz felt almost real-time while 2.4 GHz had a visible quarter-second lag.
+In the same room as the router, 5 GHz feels almost real-time while 2.4 GHz can show a visible quarter-second lag.
 A wired HDMI connection still wins for any precision input task.

 Is screen mirroring the same as casting?